hawkeyedatatsai/food-sales-predictions/README.md

 ![image](https://github.com/hawkeyedatatsai/food-sales-predictions/assets/126204698/ad3b0c3d-d7d0-453f-9465-52451b4989a4)

-Top 3 most impactful features include:
+Top 3 features with the largest coefficcient :

 - Outlet_Type_Supermarket Type3:
-For items being sold at Type 3 Supermarket, it changes model prediction to increase the item outlet sales by 1624.808 rupee.
+When items are sold at a Supermarket Type 3, the model predicts a significant increase in item outlet sales, with a boost of 1624.808 rupees.

 - ITEM MRP:
-For every 1 rupee ITEM MRP increased, it will increase the item outlet sales by 984.315 rupees annually.
+For every 1 rupee ITEM MRP increased, it increases the item outlet sales by 984.315 rupees annually.

 - Outlet type grocery store:
-When the item is switched to be sold at grocery store, the model predicts the annual sales to drop by over 1741 rupees.
+If the decision is made to sell the item in a grocery store, the model predicts an annual sales decrease of over 1741 rupees.

 ### Feature Importances From Tree Based Model
 ![image](https://github.com/hawkeyedatatsai/food-sales-predictions/assets/126204698/a3d6e098-fe46-4621-9aec-914c36a82e7e)

 The Top 3 most important features from the tuned decision tree are the same to coefficients.
 The model suggests that these three features are the ones that were used extensively and repeatedly during the training process.
-However, feature importance does not indicate directionality.
+It's important to note that while feature importance is highlighted, it does not indicate the directionality of their impact."

 ## Global Explanations